This group of frequently asked questions is for the 2013-14 academic year.

 3. DO I NEED TO FILE A FREE APPLICATION FOR FEDERAL STUDENT AID (FAFSA) EACH YEAR AND IS THERE A DEADLINE?

 Yes, the FAFSA needs to be filed each year (it is an annual process).
 The FAFSA information is used to determine your eligibility for most types of financial aid.
 The Federal

 Processor must receive your FAFSA application by March 1 for you to be considered for priority financial aid.
-If you do not meet this deadline, you could lose some of your financial aid.

 4. IF MY PARENTS DON'T CLAIM ME ON THEIR TAX RETURN, CAN I FILE FOR FINANCIAL AID AS AN INDEPENDENT STUDENT?

 Tax filing status does not influence your ability to be an independent student for financial aid purposes.
 As defined on the FAFSA, you must be able to answer yes to one of the

 following questions to be considered an independent student for the 2014-2015 school year: